 - Dental injuries: The teeth are a valuable asset, and the overall health of an individual can be affected by the damage to the teeth from an accident.

 - Muscle injuries: While car accidents are a common cause of injuries to the lower body, injuries to the upper body can also occur.
-Trauma to the spine or to the limbs during an accident can result in injuries to the arms, legs, chest, abdomen and other body parts.
-Car crashes can cause injuries to the legs, lower body, face, eyes, hands, feet and other areas of the body.
+Trauma to the spine or to the limbs during an accident can result in injuries to the arms, legs, chest, abdomen and other body parts and it will require attorneys from www.801injured.com/car-accidents/ to claim insurance etc. Car crashes can cause injuries to the legs, lower body, face, eyes, hands, feet and other areas of the body.
 These injuries can cause significant disability and may require longer hospital stays.
+For legal aid in case of injuries one can go on www.lipconlawfirm.com/car-accidents/ for the right kind of help.
 Kidney or heart problems: Injuries to the kidney and the heart are common in car accidents.
 Fracture or damage to the kidneys can cause a person to lose the use of one or both kidneys, causing chronic or permanent kidney damage.
 Fractures to the hearts can be the result of the impact of glass or anything else flying into the chest .
 Other injuries: Broken bones, skin injuries and internal injuries can also result in permanent disability.
 However, according to Mike Morse, the primary types of injury caused by car accidents in this report are injuries to the upper body and feet.

 - Children and teenagers: The child fatality rate has decreased as well.
 This rate for children is 1 in 12, while the death rate for teens is about 1 in 5.
 Injuries to children or teenagers are often the result of accidents involving the occupants of a small, small-sized car Drowning: A car crash can occur because a person who is not wearing a seat belt is trapped between the seat belt and a bump or by water.